 - 1. MRTA will support legislation to repeal/modify the WEP (Windfall Elimination Provision) and GPO (Governmental Pension Offset) provisions of Social Security. - 2.
 MRTA will oppose mandatory Social Security for new educator members of PSRS of Missouri. - 3.
-MRTA will oppose privatization of Social Security. - 4.
-MRTA will oppose vouchers, education tax credits, education scholarships, or any other use of tax dollars for nonpublic schools. - 5.
-MRTA will oppose the expansion of charter schools. - 6.
-MRTA supports accountability for charter schools and virtual education equal to that of public schools. - 7.
-MRTA supports accessible, cost effective healthcare to promote financial security for all. - 8.
-MRTA supports accessible, cost effective prescription drugs to promote financial security for all. - 9.
-MRTA supports efforts that would decrease student loan debt to encourage the recruitment and retention of teachers.
+MRTA will oppose privatization of Social Security.
+PEERS of Missouri, PSRS of St. Louis, and PSRS of Kansas City, Missouri benefit greatly from Social Security.
+MRTA does not support a reduction in current benefit levels. - 4.
+MRTA supports accessible, cost-effective healthcare and prescription medications to promote financial security for all. - 5.
+MRTA supports efforts that would encourage the recruitment and retention of teachers by decreasing student loan debt.